So goes the neighborhood? Resort wrestles with rental rise

 LAKE PLACID, N.Y. – Lake Placid is a picture-book village in the Adirondack Mountains offering tourists crisp air, pretty peaks, Winter Olympic sites and, lately, a lot more houses to rent for the weekend.

-The rising popularity of short-term rentals on services like Airbnb is alarming residents who fear they're gobbling up so much of the housing market that workers who want to live there are getting frozen out.
+The rising popularity of short-term rentals on services like Airbnb is alarming residents who fear they are gobbling up so much of the housing market that workers who want to live there are getting frozen out.

-"What about the families?
-They're not here anymore," said longtime resident Zay Curtis, as he drove through the snowy village to point out rentals.
-"The neighborhoods are slipping away."
+“What about the families?
+They’re not here anymore,” said longtime resident Zay Curtis as he drove through the snowy village.
+“The neighborhoods are slipping away.”

 Short-term rentals like those listed on Airbnb are surging all over, but they loom larger in smaller resort areas like this village of 2,400.

-Since December 2017, the number of Airbnb and Homeaway listings in and around Lake Placid has grown from 555 entire places to 684, according to AirDNA, a short-term rental data provider.
-As conversions continue, officials are struggling with a contentious question that also echoes in many Atlantic beach towns and on the shores of Lake Tahoe: How do resorts balance neighborhood concerns against the economic benefit of tourists who stay in short-term rentals?
+Since December 2017, the number of Airbnb and HomeAway listings in and around Lake Placid has grown from 555 places to 684, according to AirDNA, a short-term rental data provider.
+As conversions continue, officials struggle with a contentious question that also echoes in many Atlantic beach towns and on the shores of Lake Tahoe: How do resorts balance neighborhood concerns against the economic benefit of tourists who stay in short-term rentals?

 “It fuels the economy here.
 I’m telling you, if they were to stop vacation rentals, this would be a ghost town,” said Sharon Middendorf, a rental owner and part-time resident.

-Seasonal rentals are nothing new in Lake Placid, famous for the 1980 U.S. Olympic hockey team's medal-winning "Miracle on Ice."
-Homeowners and landlords have long rented out spare rooms and the area around the village is dotted with condominium developments that cater to vacationers.
+Seasonal rentals are nothing new in Lake Placid, famous for the 1980 U.S. Olympic hockey team’s medal-winning “Miracle on Ice.”
+Homeowners and landlords have long rented out spare rooms, and the area around the village is dotted with condo developments that cater to vacationers.

 It’s the growth of home rentals in residential neighborhoods that’s raising alarms.

 The rapid rise of rentals has fueled the sort of complaints heard in Los Angeles or London: noisy parties, trash, overpacked homes.
-But some residents say they're also taking homes off the market that local workers could buy or lease.
+But some residents say they are also taking homes off the market that local workers could buy or lease.

 Melissa Furnia said she was priced out of Lake Placid despite a good job at the agency that oversees former Olympic facilities.
 She wanted to buy a home where she was raised, where her parents live, where she works and where she volunteers as an EMT.